This is an honest guide on where to stay in Dublin, Ireland, from someone that has lived in the capital for 35 years.

 The best places to stay in Dublin City Centre

-OK, so, the first section of our guide is packed with the best area to stay in Dublin if you want to 1, be at the heart of the action and 2, be within walking distance of many of Dublin’s top attractions.
+The first section of this guide is packed with the best area to stay in Dublin City Centre, most of which are near Dublin’s top attractions.

 The pros and cons to staying here